kitten-science/kitten-scientists/packages/documentation/docs/index.md

     Please help us [translate KS into more languages](https://crowdin.com/project/kitten-scientists) on Crowdin.

-## More Science
+## Cutting-Edge Science

-Since the Kitten Scientists started their work years ago, a lot of research has been done.
-The Kitten Scientists hope to open up unheard of areas of interest soon.
+For the documentation of the current development version of KS, head over to <https://next.kitten-science.com>.

 <!-- prettier-ignore-start -->
 *[KG]: Kittens Game